Prag8855/aab/content/guides/residence-permit.md

 [![Berlin Ausländerbehörde appointment room](/images/auslaenderbehoerde-appointment-room.jpg)](/images/auslaenderbehoerde-appointment-room.jpg)

 Sit in the correct waiting room.
 Wait until the television shows your number.
 Go to the office number (*Platz*) you see on the television.
 The appointment takes a few minutes.
-You sit in a waiting room and wait for your number to be called on the screen.
-You give your documents and answer a few questions.
+You must give your documents and answer a few questions.

-If they approve your residence permit, you must [pay the application fee](/guides/immigration-office#payment-methods).

 If documents are missing, ask if you can email them.
 You will pay the fee and give your fingerprints, so you don't need another *Ausländerbehörde* visit.[^55]

+If they approve your residence permit, you must [pay the application fee](/guides/immigration-office#payment-methods) at the payment machines.

-Then, they will print your plastic residence card.
+They must print your plastic residence card.
 This takes [around 8 weeks](/guides/auslanderbehorde-wait-times).
-You will get a second appointment to pick up the card.
+They will give you another appointment to pick up the card.
 They do not mail the card to you.

 You might get a [temporary document](/images/temporary-freelance-visa.jpg) that confirms that your residence was approved.
 It allows you to start working or studying, but it's not a valid travel document.
 You can't leave and re-enter Germany with that document.